Ecological footprint: Methodology

-Since 2003, Global Footprint Network has calculated the ecological footprint from UN data sources for the world as a whole and for over 200 nations (known as the National Footprint Accounts).
+Since the Global Footprint Network's inception in 2003, it has calculated the ecological footprint from UN data sources for the world as a whole and for over 200 nations (known as the National Footprint and Biocapacity Accounts).
+This task has now been taken over by FoDaFo and York University.
 The total footprint number of Earths needed to sustain the world's population at that level of consumption are also calculated.
 Every year the calculations are updated to the latest year with complete UN statistics.
-The time series are also recalculated with every update since UN statistics sometimes correct historical data sets.
+The time series are also recalculated with every update, since UN statistics sometimes correct historical data sets.
 Results are available on an open data platform.

-Lin et al. (2018) finds that the trends for countries and the world have stayed consistent despite data updates.
-Also, a recent study by the Swiss Ministry of Environment independently recalculated the Swiss trends and reproduced them within 1–4% for the time period that they studied (1996–2015).
+Lin et al. (2018) find that the trends for countries and the world have stayed consistent despite data updates.
+In addition, a recent study by the Swiss Ministry of Environment independently recalculated the Swiss trends and reproduced them within 1–4% for the time period that they studied (1996–2015).
 Since 2006, a first set of ecological footprint standards exist that detail both communication and calculation procedures.
 The latest version are the updated standards from 2009.

-The ecological footprint accounting method at the national level is described on the website of Global Footprint Network or in greater detail in academic papers, including Borucke et al.
+The ecological footprint accounting method at the national level is described on the website of the Global Footprint Network or in greater detail in academic papers, including Borucke et al.

 The National Accounts Review Committee has published a research agenda on how to improve the accounts.